-We have analysed the transaction's cash flow mechanics combined with the portfolio's lifetime default distribution to calculate the probability-weighted loss and expected weighted average life of the rated notes.
-Figure 6 shows how subordination and excess spread offer different levels of protection to the different tranches.
+We have analysed the transaction with a cash flow tool combined with the portfolio's lifetime default distribution to calculate the probability-weighted loss and expected weighted average life of the rated notes.
+Figure 7 shows how subordination and excess spread offer different levels of protection to the different tranches.

-Figure 6: Tranche losses under AAA conditional assumptions and expected CPR
+Figure 7: Tranche losses under AAA conditional assumptions and expected CPR